 The proposed project was evaluated with respect to regulation pursuant to Section 404 of the Clean Water Act (CWA).
 The proposed action is subject to regulation pursuant to Section 404 of the CWA, and a Department of the Army (DA) permit will be required upon the Section 408 permission decision.
-The requester has submitted a Nationwide Permit Pre-Construction Notification proposing use of Nationwide Permit (NWP) 13 - Bank Stabilization for the proposed project.
-Pursuant to the Clean Water Act of 1972, as amended, NWP 13 has been evaluated for compliance with the 404(b)(1) Guidelines.
-The Oklahoma Department of Environmental Quality, and the Environmental Protection Agency Region 6 on behalf of interested Tribes, have conditionally granted Clean Water Act Section 401 water quality certification for use of NWP 13 at the proposed location.
-All conditions of the water quality certification will be implemented in order to minimize adverse impacts to water Pollution Prevention Plan (SWPPP) developed in accordance with the Nationwide Storm Water Permit for Construction Activities.
+The requester has submitted a Nationwide Permit Pre-Construction Notification proposing use of Nationwide Permit (NWP) 14 - Linear Transportation Projects for the proposed project.
+Pursuant to the Clean Water Act of 1972, as amended, NWP 14 has been evaluated for compliance with the 404(b)(1) Guidelines.
+The Oklahoma Department of Environmental Quality, and the Environmental Protection Agency Region 6 on behalf of interested Tribes, have conditionally granted Clean Water Act Section 401 water quality certification for use of NWP 14.
+All conditions of the water quality certification will be implemented in order to minimize adverse impacts to water quality.
+Water quality impacts will be minimized through implementation of a Storm Water Pollution Prevention Plan (SWPPP) developed in accordance with the Nationwide Storm Water Permit for Construction Activities.
 The SWPPP will include best management practices (BMPs) to reduce runoff and erosion, as well as the potential for fuel and oil spills related to construction activities.

 Because both riverbanks are completely planned out for recreational purposes by FAM, OKANA, and the City of Oklahoma City, no additional development is possible in these floodplain areas.
 A Floodplain Development Permit will be obtained from the City of Oklahoma City Local Floodplain Administrator.
 Proposed project elements impacting the federally constructed project pose no risk to the safety of, nor impair the usefulness of the OKC North Canadian, Channel.
+Hydraulic analysis modelling the effects of construction of the pedestrian bridge (and a low water dam) indicates a minimal rise in the base flood elevation.